 The Spain Visa Application starts as soon as you get the acceptance letter.
 Getting a Visa is time-consuming process.
 You should apply for Spain Visa at least three months before the departure.

 One of the Spain Visa requirements is the proof of fund to sustain yourself in Spain.
 Apply for an Education Loan before you apply for the Visa.
-Another option is study abroad scholarship to study in Spain.
+Another option is Apply for scholarships in Spain.
 If you are eligible to any of them, apply for that, too.

 Now would be the time to fly.
 Look for the accommodation in Spain, ideally a month before the semester starts.
 An international credit or debit card will be extremely helpful in a foreign country.